EliteGreyIT67/Charity_Recon/README.md

 ## Quick Start Guide for Donors
 In a hurry?
 Here are three essential steps to quickly vet an organization:
+ 1. Verify Registered Status: Use the appropriate national or regional charity registrar to confirm the organization is a registered non-profit.
+See the [International Resources](#international-resources) section for country-specific starting points.
- 1. Verify 501(c)(3) Status: Use the [IRS Tax Exempt Organization Search](https://apps.irs.gov/app/eos/) to confirm the organization is a registered charity.
+ 2. Verify 501(c)(3) Status: Use the [IRS Tax Exempt Organization Search](https://apps.irs.gov/app/eos/) to confirm the organization is a registered charity.
- 2. Review Financials: Look up the organization on [ProPublica Nonprofit Explorer](https://projects.propublica.org/nonprofits/) to see their annual IRS Form 990 filings.
+ 3. Review Financials: Look up the organization on [ProPublica Nonprofit Explorer](https://projects.propublica.org/nonprofits/) to see their annual IRS Form 990 filings.
 Check their revenue, expenses, and executive compensation.
- 3. Check State Registration: Find your state's charity official via [NASCO](https://www.nasconet.org/) to ensure they are registered to solicit donations in your state.
+ 4. Check State Registration: Find your state's charity official via [NASCO](https://www.nasconet.org/) to ensure they are registered to solicit donations in your state.

 ---